mfrancis1990/GCPAnyMetric/README.md

 **GCPAnyMetric Required Registry Keys.**
 A subkey of HKLM\CurrentControlSet\Services\GCPAnyMetric called Configuration should exist.
 Within this Configuration subkey is where the keys and Values are defined that define what Windows Performance Metrics you wish to monitor.

+Mandatory Values in the Configuration Subkey.
+The following REG_SZ values must exist and be configured:
+    * projectid - the ProjectID of the GCP Project where the workload resides
+    * zone - the GCP Zone where the workload resides (in future versions this will be dynamically determined)
+    * serviceaccountpath - the full path including the name of the file that holds the service account key in json format

 Highlevel Structure of Subkeys.
 A Subkey should be created for each Category of Performance Metric that you wish to use.
 These Categories can be observed in Windows Perfromance Monitor, when you go to add a counter, the Categories are listed in the dialog box on the left of the pop up window.
 These are values such as: